i-pi/i-pi/docs/src/introduction.rst

 i-PI is a force engine that operates with a client-server paradigm. i-PI acts as a server in command of the evolution of the nuclear positions, while one or more instances of the client code handle the evaluation of system-specific properties.
-Designed to be universal, i-PI’s architecture is agnostic to the indentity of the force providers, with a general and flexible backend that accommodates to a wide range of client codes.
+Designed to be universal, i-PI’s architecture is agnostic to the identity of the force providers, with a general and flexible backend that accommodates to a wide range of client codes.

 The code is written in Python 3, a high-level, general-purpose interpreted programming language known for its emphasis on code readability.
 This choice facilitates rapid prototyping of new ideas and relatively easy code